-The pedelec has either

-- a classic Dunlop valve,

-- a French valve (also known as a Sclaverand or Presta valve) or

-- a Schrader valve.
+The pedelec either has a conventional Dunlop valve, a Presta valve or a Schrader valve.

 3.1.2 Suspension

 Both forks and suspension forks are fitted in this model series.

 3.1.2.1 Rigid fork

 Rigid forks do not feature suspension.
 They transfer the used muscle and motor power to the road to optimum effect.
 Pedelecs with rigid forks consume less energy on steep roads and have a greater range than pedelecs with adjusted suspension.